Netcracker/DRNavigator/documentation/Architecture.md

       healthzEndpoint: postgres-operator.postgres-service.svc.cluster.local:8080/health
 ```

-**Important**: you must not read CRs as `v1` version, only `v2` read (default) is supported.
+**Important**: Do not read CRs as `v1` version.
+Only `v2` read (default) is supported.

-## REST API definition
+## REST API Definition

-This part describes which contract must implement the service so that the SiteManager can correctly interact with them.
+This section describes which contract must implement the services so that the SiteManager can correctly interact with them.

 - [`serviceEndpoint` GET](#check-service-mode-and-status-of-dr-procedure)
 - [`serviceEndpoint` POST](#set-new-mode-for-service)
 - [`healthzEndpoint` GET](#check-service-healthz-of-service)

-### API Security model
+### API Security Model

-**Note:** This functionality is enabled by default: `BACK_HTTP_AUTH: "Yes"` in the Helm chart, later this value can be changed in the SM deployment.
+**Note**: This functionality is enabled by default: `BACK_HTTP_AUTH: "Yes"` in the Helm chart.
+This value can later be changed in the SM deployment.

-To implement secure access between SiteManager and services, the special header is added to POST and GET requests coming from SiteManager:
+To implement a secure access between SiteManager and services, the following special header is added to POST and GET requests coming from SiteManager:

 ```
 "Authorization": "Bearer <TOKEN>"
 ```

-In order for the service to make sure that the request is secure, on the service side it is necessary to organize the verification of this token for authenticity and belonging to SiteManager.
+For the service to make sure that the request is secure, on the service side, it is necessary to organize the verification of the token for authenticity and belonging to SiteManager.
 This is done as follows:

-1) You need to make a request to verify the received token (`TokenReview`) through the `Kubernetes-client` or `Kubectl` of the following format:
+1. Make a request to verify the received token (`TokenReview`) through the `Kubernetes-client` or `Kubectl` of the following format:

 ```
 apiVersion: authentication.k8s.io/v1